ibm-cloud-docs/account/iam-service-roles.md

 | Watsonx.data Service Access (For Service to Service Authorization Only) for IKC | Watsonx.data Service Access (For Service to Service Authorization Only) for IKC |
 | Writer | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. |
 {: row-headers}
-{: caption="Service roles - IBM Knowledge Catalog for Watson Data and AI" caption-side="top"}
+{: caption="Table 47.
+Service roles - IBM Knowledge Catalog for Watson Data and AI" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="datacatalog"}
 {: class="simple-tab-table"}